ywssng/ywssng.github.io/content/publications/bae2024stochastic/index.md

 publication: ''
 publication_short: '*preprint*'

-abstract: Despite its prevalence, giving up and starting over may seem wasteful in many situations such as searching for a target or training deep neural networks (DNNs).
-Our study, though, demonstrates that restarting from a checkpoint can significantly improve generalization performance when training DNNs with noisy labels.
-In the presence of noisy labels, DNNs initially learn the general patterns of the data but then gradually overfit to the noisy labels.
-To combat this overfitting phenomenon, we developed a method based on stochastic restarting, which has been actively explored in the statistical physics field for finding targets efficiently.
-By approximating the dynamics of stochastic gradient descent into Langevin dynamics, we theoretically show that restarting can provide great improvements as the batch size and the proportion of corrupted data increase.
-We then empirically validate our theory, confirming the significant improvements achieved by restarting.
-An important aspect of our method is its ease of implementation and compatibility with other methods, while still yielding notably improved performance.
-We envision it as a valuable tool that can complement existing methods for handling noisy labels.
+abstract: Giving up and starting over may seem wasteful in many situations such as searching for a target or training deep neural networks (DNNs).
+Our study, though, demonstrates that resetting from a checkpoint can significantly improve generalization performance when training DNNs with noisy labels.
+In the presence of noisy labels, DNNs initially learn the general patterns of the data but then gradually memorize the corrupted data, leading to overfitting.
+By deconstructing the dynamics of stochastic gradient descent (SGD), we identify the behavior of a latent gradient bias induced by noisy labels, which harms generalization.
+To mitigate this negative effect, we apply the stochastic resetting method to SGD, inspired by recent developments in the field of statistical physics achieving efficient target searches.
+We first theoretically identify the conditions where resetting becomes beneficial, and then we empirically validate our theory, confirming the significant improvements achieved by resetting.
+We further demonstrate that our method is both easy to implement and compatible with other methods for handling noisy labels.
+Additionally, this work offers insights into the learning dynamics of DNNs from an interpretability perspective, expanding the potential to analyze training methods through the lens of statistical physics.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.